smitdesai1010/COMP445/UDP/readme.md

 # How to run
 Note: use `python3` command instead of `python` if on Mac.

-Todo: Increase Packet Size?
-Todo: Test for multiple clients

-Assumption:
-    - Selective repeat is implemented for only one packet of 1024 byte will be sent

 1. Run the Router:
     - Relibale: `cd Router && router_x64.exe --port=3000 --drop-rate=0.0 --max-delay=0ms --seed=1`